ericghara/CopyCheck/README.md

 # CopyCheck

-CopyCheck is used to validate that a set of files represent a known version/state.
+CopyCheck is used to validate that a set of files represent a previously known snapshot.
 The typical use cases for CopyCheck would be to verify the move of a very large number of files or to check that two folders contain the same versions of a set of files.

 ## Usage